Google to pay $170 million to settle charges it violated kids’ privacy law on YouTube

 In a dissenting statement, Commissioner Rebecca Kelly Slaughter expressed fears that the government’s settlement requires too little from YouTube to find and discipline content creators that intentionally mislabel their videos, resulting in a “fence but one with only three sides."

-Democratic Commissioner Rohit Chopra, meanwhile, faulted the FTC for failing to obtain a larger fine after “illegally harvesting children’s data,” which he wrote was “extremely lucrative” for Google.
-His dissent includes redacted data suggesting that behavioral ads improperly displayed on videos viewed by kids should have resulted in a fine into the billions for Google, a company that registered almost $39 billion in earnings it reported in July.
+Democratic Commissioner Rohit Chopra, meanwhile, faulted the FTC for failing to obtain a larger fine for Google’s “illegally harvesting children’s data,” which he wrote was “extremely lucrative” for Google.
+His dissent includes redacted data suggesting that behavioral ads improperly displayed on videos viewed by kids should have resulted in a fine into the billions for Google, which in July reported almost $39 billion in second quarter revenue.

 Susan Wojcicki, the chief executive of YouTube, said in a blog post Wednesday that the settlement would “better protect kids and families on YouTube,” adding: “We'll continue working with lawmakers around the world in this area.”